Jasper Parrish: Interpreter and Sub Agent

-Appreciation Expressed by the Iroquois
+Appreciation expressed by the Iroquois

 Japser Parrish and Horatio Jones, another interpreter, were so appreciated for their services and themselves by the Iroquois, that in 1798 they were given large land grants from the Six Nations.
 The words of a leader, Farmer's Brother, convey the appreciation they felt.
 An excerpt is provided below.

 You will recollect the late contest between you and your father, the great King of England.
 This contest threw the inhabitants of this whole island into a great tumult and commotion, like a raging whirlwind which tears up the trees, and tosses to and fro the leaves so that no one knows from whence they come, or where they will fall.—This whirlwind was so directed by the Great Spirit above as to throw into our arms two of your infant children, Jasper Parrish and Horatio Jones.
 We adopted them into our families, and made them our children.
 We loved then, and nourished them.
 They lived with us many years.
 At length the Great Spirit spoke to the whirlwind and it was still.
 A clear and uninterrupted sky appeared.
 The path of peace was opened, and the chain of friendship was once more made bright.
 Then these, our adopted children, left us to seek their relations; we wished them to remain among us, and promised if they would return and live in our country. to give each of them a seat of land for them and their children to sit down upon.
 They have returned and have, for several years past, been serviceable to us as interpreters.
 We still feel our hearts beat with affection for them, and now wish to fulfill the promise we made them, and reward them for their services.

-Parrish Family
+Parrish family

 Jasper Parish married Roxalina Paine in 1783.
 She was the daughter of General Edward Paine.
 His great-great-granddaughter, Antoinette Parrish (Hough) Martin, who published under the name of "Nettie Parrish Martin", captured stories from the time of the Iroquois Nation in a book named Indian Legends of Early Days.
 In the forward for her book, Martin notes:

+Parrish Legacy

+The Buffalo Municipal Public Housing Authority Jasper Parrish Development commences at Jasper Parish Drive and Hertel Avenue in Buffalo, New York and extends to Lawn Avenue on the north and Military Road on the west.